-On World Kindness Day we pay tribute to a group of women, who in the 1940s until 1981 put on weekly dances for seafarers visiting the port of Auckland.
-The following story of the big-hearted hostesses who could do the polka, the elephant walk, and the hasapiko appears in Endless Sea: Stories told through the taonga of the New Zealand Maritime Museum Hui te Ananui a Tangaroa, published later this month.
+We pay tribute to a group of women who, from the 1940s until 1981, put on weekly dances for seafarers visiting the port of Auckland.
+The following story of the big-hearted hostesses who could do the polka, the elephant walk, and the hasapiko appears in Endless Sea: Stories told through the taonga of the New Zealand Maritime Museum Hui te Ananui a Tangaroa.

 By Frances Walsh | 13 Nov 2020